Last Updated on

 My Tech Troop loves how you can project profitability, manage expense, and view unbilled versus billable time using this feature.
 They believe it helps them better manage their business, and keeps their daily resources adequately aligned.

-The Tech Troop likes the app and the many integrations QuickBooks offers its customers.
+The Tech Troop likes the app and the many integrations QuickBooks online offers its customers.
 Since it’s cloud-based, customers loved being able to access their secured data from anywhere and do things like check inventory on the fly.

 Some people complained that there is a learning curve to use QuickBooks which I would have to agree.
 Unless you are IT-savvy or know someone who is, you might need to watch a few tutorials before you feel comfortable using QuickBooks.